Operating system detailed write instructions have been moved here.

-For the Chromium view, however, you can install No Scroll Bars Please! extension (in the admin interface) and persist Chrome settings: it will do the trick.
-Thanks to Tom Häggblom.
+Within Chromium, you can install the Scrollbar Customizer extension (while in the admin interface), set the scroll bar width and height to zero and persist Chrome settings: it will do the trick.
+Thanks to Andy W and Tom Häggblom.

-Raspberry Digital Signage admin interface allows you to insert the URL of the web resource to be displayed; it can be an Internet one (http://www.binaryemotions.com), a LAN URL (http://192.168.1.100/booking; http://booking.local), or even a resource located internally, inside the Raspberry Pi.
+Raspberry Digital Signage admin interface allows you to type in the URL of the web resource to be displayed; it can be an Internet one (https://www.binaryemotions.com), a LAN URL (http://192.168.1.100/booking; http://booking.lan), or even a resource located internally, inside the Raspberry Pi.

-In the latter case, just copy your website files inside the system to /var/www/mySite as it was a normal webserver, give at least 700 permissions for the www-data user (chmod -R 700 /var/www/mySite; chmod -R www-data:www-data /var/www/mySite) and set a URL like: http://127.0.0.1/mySite in the admin interface.
+If you however want to add your own site (and don’t use the WordPress installation), just copy your website files inside the system to /var/www/mySite as it was a “normal” webserver, give at least 700 permissions for the www-data user (chmod -R 700 /var/www/mySite; chown -R www-data:www-data /var/www/mySite) and set a URL like: http://127.0.0.1/mySite in the admin interface.
 This way you can natively serve plain HTML and PHP files.

-You can copy files into the Raspberry Pi with (win)scp or simply by linking a Dropbox/Google Drive/DigitalArx resource and using wget Linux-side in order to download it.
+You can copy files into the Raspberry Pi with (win)scp or simply by linking a Dropbox/Google Drive resource and using wget Linux-side in order to download it.